Future-Systems-Lab/HypnoNeuro/flowcharts/nft_unlock_logic.md

 - Missed sessions reset the streak.
 Progress is non-linear but rewards commitment.

 ---

-%% Reserved Rights Footer
-%% HypnoNeuro™ — NFT Reward & Redemption Flow
-%% Copyright © 2025 Dr. Meg Montañez-Davenport.
-All Rights Reserved.
+**Copyright © 2025 Dr. Meg Montañez-Davenport.
+All Rights Reserved.**